Home (Dixie Chicks album): Songs

 "Landslide" was originally recorded by Fleetwood Mac in 1975.
 "Travelin' Soldier" was originally recorded by its writer, Bruce Robison, in 1996, and then in rewritten form, in 1999; Ty England also recorded the song in 1999.
 "Godspeed" was originally recorded by Radney Foster in 1999; his wife suggested sending it to the Dixie Chicks because Natalie Maines had just had a baby.
 "Long Time Gone" and "More Love" were originally recorded by Darrell Scott in 2000.
-"Truth No. 2" and "Top of the World" were originally recorded by Patty Griffin for a 2000 album that went unreleased.
+"Truth No. 2" and "Top of the World" were originally recorded by Patty Griffin for Silver Bell, a 2000 album that went unreleased until 2013, although the latter song was rerecorded by Griffin on 2004's Impossible Dream.
 "I Believe in Love" made its debut on the 2001 telethon America: A Tribute to Heroes.